 Application deadlines will be announced.
 Selected applicants will be invited to group interviews.
 Orientation and training are required.
 Docents must attend all training workshops.
 Assignments are made after completion of training.

-School program docents facilitate one or more of three 45-minute weekday morning education workshops
+School program docents facilitate 1 or more of 3 themed 45-minute weekday morning education workshops

 - Rocks and Minerals